Skip to content

 \[ T(n) = 3 + 2n \]

-Since \(T(n)\) is a linear function, its growth trend is linear, and therefore, its time complexity is of linear order, denoted as \(O(n)\).
-This mathematical notation, known as big-O notation, represents the asymptotic upper bound of the function \(T(n)\).
+\(T(n)\) is a linear function, indicating that its runtime growth trend is linear, and therefore its time complexity is linear order.

-If there exist positive real numbers \(c\) and \(n_0\) such that for all \(n > n_0\), \(T(n) \leq c \cdot f(n)\), then \(f(n)\) is considered an asymptotic upper bound of \(T(n)\), denoted as \(T(n) = O(f(n))\).
+If there exist positive real numbers \(c\) and \(n_0\) such that for all \(n > n_0\), we have \(T(n) \leq c \cdot f(n)\), then \(f(n)\) can be considered as an asymptotic upper bound of \(T(n)\), denoted as \(T(n) = O(f(n))\).

 Asymptotic upper bound of a function